 Immune, Respiratory, and Heart Problems

-The Carbon Monoxide from the fossil fuels we burn has direct and negative impacts on our health.
+The Carbon Monoxide from the fossil fuels we burn directly and negatively impacts our health.

-• Exposure to high levels of particulate matter causes higher incidents of health problems.
-This includes heart and lung problems and even lung cancer.
+- Exposure to high levels of particulate matter causes higher incidents of health problems, including heart and lung problems and even lung cancer.

 Depletion of The Ozone Layer